closier/runit-rpm/README.markdown

 So, thanks to Scott for the RPMs and thanks to [SuSE](http://www.opensuse.org/) for the original spec/RPMs
 ## For LHCB

-I modify the Makefile (admin/runit-2.1.2/src/Makefile) of runit from smarden in order include and compile runsvctrl and runsvstat.I also modify the runit.spec to add runsvctrl and runsvstat for the commands part.
+I modified the Makefile (admin/runit-2.1.2/src/Makefile) of runit from smarden in order include and compile runsvctrl and runsvstat.I also modify the runit.spec to add runsvctrl and runsvstat for the commands part.

 ## Building